sumitroy-54/symphony-project/README.md

   - The user then uploads a .json file using the Drag & Drag option (react-dropzone) and the details are displayed to the table using the pivot feature.
   - Currently the pivot is applied to first three columns.
   - The application reads only .json files containing array of objects.

+## Note

+  - On facing issues for Google SignIn in Google Chrome please follow the following steps and refresh the app.

+  `In Chrome: Settings → Advanced → Clear browsing data → Cached images and files`